-Arrest made in Cash App founder Bob Lee’s stabbing death: Reports
+Arrest made in Cash App founder Bob Lee’s stabbing death: reports

-SAN FRANCISCO (KRON) — An arrest has been made in tech mogul Bob Lee’s stabbing death, according to multiple reports.
-Mission Local first reported the arrest, saying police were dispatched with an arrest warrant Thursday morning for a man in Emeryville who Lee apparently knew.
+SAN FRANCISCO (KRON) – An arrest has been made in tech mogul Bob Lee’s stabbing death in San Francisco, according to multiple reports citing local officials.

+Mission Local first reported the arrest, saying police had been dispatched Thursday morning with a warrant for a man in nearby Emeryville, whom Lee apparently knew.
-San Francisco Supervisor Aaron Peskin also confirmed the arrest, according to the San Francisco Chronicle.

-The Cash App founder Lee was stabbed while walking in the Rincon Hill area near the Bay Bridge early around 2:30 a.m. on April 4.
-Video shows Lee stumbling down the street holding his wound and calling the 911 for himself.
+The stabbing took place in the city’s Rincon Hill area near the Bay Bridge on April 4, at around 2:30 a.m.
+Surveillance video showed Lee stumbling down the street holding his wound and calling 911 for himself.

-The initial report from Mission Local named tech executive Nima Momeni as the suspect who was arrested in connection to Lee’s death.
-Jail records confirm that a 38-year-old Emeryville resident of that name was arrested on a single count of murder Thursday morning.

 Lee’s death prompted several of Lee’s friends and associates, including Elon Musk, to call San Francisco’s approach to public safety into question.
 It happened one day before former San Francisco fire commissioner Don Carmignani was assaulted in another affluent area of the city by a homeless man with a metal pipe.